 The Final Note

-Next month we will be looking at what should and should not be done to achieve water sustainability.
+In the next post we will be looking at what should and should not be done to achieve water sustainability.
 This will include measures that can be implemented immediately, as well as steps to be taken today that will pay themselves back in our children’s and their children’s generations.